-- 6.43 'Waste management capacity' is the amount of waste that can be managed at a site or facility (generally measured in tonnes per annum throughput, or, for permanent deposit to land e.g. landfill, may be overall volume in cubic metres). - 6.44 The most recent waste management capacity assessments50 demonstrate that there is a surplus of capacity needed for the management of current and forecast future waste arisings in East London.
+- 6.37 'Waste management capacity' is the amount of waste that can be managed at a site or facility (generally measured in tonnes per annum throughput, or, for permanent disposal in landfill, may be overall volume in cubic metres). - 6.38 The most recent waste management capacity assessments42 demonstrate that there is a surplus of capacity necessary for the management of current and forecast future waste arisings in East London.
 Therefore, there is no need for development of additional capacity to meet the London Plan apportionments within the Plan area.
-The capacity of sites that are safeguarded for waste use51 exceeds that required over the Plan period.
-This provides a degree of flexibility should waste management requirements change. - 6.45 However, there may be scope for development of additional capacity, including through intensification of existing sites, to provide for management further up the waste hierarchy, for example waste managed through MBT to RDF, might otherwise be managed through a MRF and recycled.
+The capacity of sites that are safeguarded for waste use43 exceeds that required over the Plan period.
+This will provide a degree of flexibility should waste management requirements change. - 6.39 However, there may be scope for development of additional capacity, including through intensification of existing sites, to provide for management further up the waste hierarchy, for example waste managed through MBT to RDF, might otherwise be managed through a MRF and recycled.
 The potential loss of MBT capacity (as contracts end) may also require provision of replacement or new capacity.